PyRepair/maniple/training-data/summarize-experiment-v2/scrapy/6/prompt_response_response_10.md

         return image, buf
 ```

-With this corrected function, it should pass the failing test cases and satisfy the expected input/output variable information.
+By making the above changes, the corrected version of the function should pass the failing test cases and satisfy the expected input/output variable information.